kernelwernel/Unabomber-manifesto/README.md

 ## Disclaimer ⚠️
 I am not praising Ted Kaczynski nor do I support his actions.
-I do not support someone who killed 3 innocent people as well as injuring 23 others, while also attempting to bomb a passenger airplane.
+I do not support a terrorist who killed 3 innocent people as well as injuring 23 others, while also attempting to bomb a passenger airplane.
 I'm only creating this repository because I admire his philosophy on technology.
 I'm also doing this for archival reasons and for accessibility to anyone wanting to read the manifesto.

 ## Table of contents 📖